Primary Care and Aesthetics Tailored for You. Get Fit! Look Fantastic!

 Products to camouflage hair loss — While they do not treat hair loss directly, there are products that can make thinning hair less obvious.
 They include thickening shampoos, hair dyes, and sprays that make your scalp appear the same color as your hair.
 Some people also choose to wear a wig, toupee, or headpiece.

-Laser light devices — Combs or other devices that deliver a type of light called "low-level laser light" to the scalp may help to grow hair in some people with androgenetic аlοреϲiа.
+Laser light devices — Combs or other devices that deliver a type of light called "low-level laser light" to the scalp may help to grow hair.
 These devices are typically used approximately three times per week for several minutes.

 Platelet-rich plasma — This treatment involves removing plasma from your own blood and injecting it in your scalp.
 The idea is that the concentration of platelets, which are involved in wound healing, may stimulate hair growth.
 Stem cells and Exosomes are other options.